josephrexme/josephrex.me/_posts/2017-04-29-anticipated-birth-of-element-queries.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QfM_JwSDdjo" frameborder="0" allowfullscreen></iframe>
 </div>

 Here's eqcss addressing the problem above.
-As of the time of testing it only behaves weird in Chrome Canary (Chrome 60)
+As of the time of testing it only behaves weird in Chrome Canary (Chrome 60) and that's not surprising as we see [with the growth of Chrome things get weird like it did with will-change][26].

 <iframe width="100%" height="300" src="//jsfiddle.net/bl4ckdu5t/6wuzuer5/embedded/result,css,html/dark/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>